Mitchina/python_django_proj6_Al.taCucinaTest/README.md

 So, if you have a large list of films, it is easier to find a film using all of parameters above.

 Example one:
-- To filter films from the tag 'Netflix', genre 'Drama' and films that you have not seen yet, add '?tags=1&&genres=2&&have_seen=False' at the end of your films list link.
+- To filter films with the tag 'Netflix', genre 'Drama' and not seen yet flag, add '?tags=1&&genres=2&&have_seen=False' at the end of your films list link.

 http://127.0.0.1:8000/api/film/films/?tags=1&&genres=2&&have_seen=False

 You will get the film: "The Pianist", for example.

 Example two:
-- To filter films from the tag 'Netflix', genre 'Action' and films that you have already seen, add '?tags=1&&genres=1&&have_seen=True' at the end of your films list link.
+- To filter films with the tag 'Netflix', genre 'Action' and films that you have already seen, add '?tags=1&&genres=1&&have_seen=True' at the end of your films list link.

 http://127.0.0.1:8000/api/film/films/?tags=1&&genres=1&&have_seen=True